Data-Chemist-Handbook/Data-Chemist-Handbook.github.io/_pages/Preliminaries.md

 ---

-### Option 2: Using Google Colab
+#### Option 2: Using Google Colab

+**Google Colab** is a cloud-based platform for running Python code in Jupyter-like notebooks, ideal for data science and machine learning.
+Follow these steps to get started.
 Using Google Colab allows you to run Python code in a flexible, collaborative environment without any local setup.
 It's particularly useful for working with large datasets or sharing notebooks with others.

----

-### Using Google Colab

-**Google Colab** is a cloud-based platform for running Python code in Jupyter-like notebooks, ideal for data science and machine learning.
-Follow these steps to get started.

-#### Step 1: Access Google Colab
+##### Step 1: Access Google Colab

 1. **Open Google Colab**: Go to [Google Colab](https://colab.research.google.com).
 2. **Sign in with Google**: Log in with your Google account to access and save notebooks in Google Drive.

-#### Step 2: Create or Open a Notebook
+##### Step 2: Create or Open a Notebook

 1. **Create a New Notebook**:
    - Click on **File > New notebook** to open a blank notebook.